Brooks Savage: Coaching career

-Assistant coach (2011-2023)

 In 2011, Savage began his coaching career as an assistant coach with one year stints at Northwest Florida State and Presbyterian.
 Following his time at Presbyterian, he became the director of basketball operations at Chattanooga in 2013.
 In 2014, he was promoted to assistant coach.

 Savage served as an assistant coach at East Tennessee State from 2015 to 2020 under head coach Steve Forbes.
-During that five year tenure at ETSU, the Buccaneers compiled an overall record of 130-43, including two Southern Conference Tournament titles.
+During that five year tenure at ETSU, the Buccaneers compiled an overall record of 130–43, including two Southern Conference Tournament titles.
 In May 2020, Savage joined the Wake Forest basketball staff.
-From 2021 to 2023, Savage saw Wake Forest compile at least 10 ACC wins, resulting in the first time the Demon Deacons had back-to-back 10-plus conference wins since 1996-97.
+From 2021 to 2023, Savage saw Wake Forest compile at least 10 ACC wins, resulting in the first time the Demon Deacons had back-to-back 10-plus conference wins since 1996–97.

-East Tennessee State (2023-present)

 On March 20, 2023, Savage was hired as the head men's basketball coach at East Tennessee State University.